Here are the workshops overviews for the 2018 conference (16-18 March 2018)

 Workshop 4: Building the body Simon & Emma Palmer

 The way in which our bones mend themselves, how our brain deals with addiction, how blood gives life; God designed the human body in an amazing way, right down to the very tiny microscopic details.

 Our community, as the body of Christ, can learn a lot from our perfect creator in how we can work together to function as a healthy, purposeful being.
 This session gives insight into the wonders of the human body and how spiritually it makes perfect sense that God created us this way.

 Workshop 5: Samaritans, Palestinians, Coincidence?
 Eric Lowe

 When looking at the Samaritans and their role in scripture and then the role of Palestinians today a number of challenging questions arise.
 This workshop sets the scene for both peoples and then poses the questions.
 Topics that come out include racism, extremism, our own actions and the lessons of ancient and recent history for us all today.
 The style will be interactive with some group activities to get everyone involved.

-HALF-DAY DAY WORKSHOPS MORNING
+HALF-DAY WORKSHOPS (MORNING ONLY)

 Workshop 12: Living with God in a godless world Andy Avery

 Atheism is increasing and becoming more…’evangelical’.
 It’s sometimes really hard to have a faith in the face of such ‘logical’ arguments.
 At tough times in life, a faith foundation can be really shaken.
 In this workshop we’ll discuss some of the arguments we often see or hear and come to a better understanding of where our faith is and what the arguments mean.
 The intention is not to learn how to ‘convert’ an atheist, it is how to be able to coexist with people without a belief, form a mutual respect and be able to keep strong.
 We will cover subjects such as suffering, evolution, time, chance and fairy-tales.